Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Brazil offers significant tax incentives that directly benefit data center operators and their customers.
-The government provides tariff exemptions for imported IT and network equipment, which lowers the capital expenditure required for deploying new infrastructure.
+Tax Advantage For Data Centers: Brazil offers specific federal tax incentives that benefit data center operators and their customers.
+These programs provide significant relief by exempting imported IT and network equipment from steep tariffs, directly lowering the capital expense required to deploy infrastructure.

 Natural Disaster Risk